maryam-asha/book-system/README.md

 Simple Book Management System
 Project Idea
 This project aims to build a simple web system for managing books using the Laravel 12 framework.
-The system allows users (assumed to be system administrators) to add, edit, view, and delete (including soft delete, restore, and permanent delete) information related to books, authors, and categories.

 Book